 Emma Cortese is a life-long Nutley resident.
 She joined the Board in 2013, where she currently Chairs the Public Relations Committee, is a member of the Community Advisory Committee and served previously as a NFSB Vice President.
 Emma earned a PhD at NYU in developmental speech/language pathology, and practiced in various clinical capacities for over twenty-five years, including Asst.
 Professor at MSU.
 Additionally, she is active in FACT, a local organization involved in providing hot meals to those in need.

 Kimberley Donohoe has been a practicing attorney in town for over 20 years specializing in real estate guardianships, special needs, estate planning/administration, municipal court cases, and personal injury.
-She is a Nutley Parent Advisory Group for Special Education volunteer, and is a Volunteer Legal Guardian; additionally, she is the Nutley Lawyers Club vice president and liaison to Special Services Director of Nutley Bd of Ed.
+She is a Nutley Parent Advisory Group for Special Education volunteer, and is a Volunteer Legal Guardian.
+Additionally, she is the Nutley Lawyers Club vice president and liaison to Special Services Director of Nutley Bd of Ed.
 She was a part time public defender in Nutley Municipal Court as well.
 Kimberley also provides professional legal services to NFSB operations.

 Mary Graves, past president, joined the NFSB Board in 2011, and has served three years as President.
 Mary retired from Roche after a 25 year career spanning research, business development, strategic planning and management.
 Mary’s other interests include building homes for disadvantaged families; AAUW; mentoring girls and women, especially in STEM fields.
 She earned a PhD in Chemistry from UNC; she and husband Brad have 3 children and resided in Nutley since 1986.